Mrcolgate2024/Stashly_BE/readme.md

     prompt=prompt
 )
 ```
 The ReAct implementation combines an LLM with tools for specific actions.
+The ReAct agent acts as a standalone agent that can call different tools depending on the user's request and context.

 ## 🔍 Key Concepts